mcci-catena/rwc_nst_test/README.md

-# RedwoodComm RWC5020x Non-Signaling Test sketch
+# RedwoodComm RWC5020x Non-Signaling Test Demo Sketch

 This sketch is used with a [RedwoodComm](http://redwoodcomm.com/product/01.php?cate_1=32) RWC5020A or RWC5020B LoRaWAN Tester to demonstrate non-signaling test mode for testing LoRa&reg; devices in production.
 Note that this can be used with any LoRa radio; use of LoRaWAN&reg; packet format is not assumed or required.